Sd.Kfz. 251: Design

 The standard personnel carrier version was equipped with a 7.92 mm MG 34 or MG 42 machine gun mounted at the front of the open compartment, above and behind the driver.
 A second machine gun could be mounted at the rear on an anti-aircraft mount.

 Variants were produced for specialized purposes, including with anti-aircraft guns, light howitzers, anti-tank guns and mortars or even large unguided artillery rockets, as well as a version with an infrared search light used to spot potential targets for associated Panther tanks equipped with infrared detectors.

 A strong design feature of the Sd.Kfz.
 251 was the large track area, with the characteristic "slack track" design with no return rollers for the upper run of track.
 The Sd.Kfz.
 251 also had the Schachtellaufwerk system of overlapping and interleaved main road wheels common to virtually all German halftracks of the period.
 This lowered the ground pressure and provided better traction, at the cost of much greater complexity in maintenance.
 The Sd.Kfz.
-251 also had tank steering, whereby the normal steering wheel moved the front wheels, but after more turning of the steering wheel, the tracks are braked to cause turning, like on a tank.
-However, the interleaved and overlapping main road wheels shared a major problem with the Tiger I and Panther tanks that also used such roadwheel configurations - in muddy or winter weather conditions, such as those during a mud season (rasputitsa) or the winter conditions, accumulated mud and snow could freeze solid between the road wheels, immobilizing the vehicle.
+251 had a combination of front wheel and tank steering, where normal steering engaged track braking as increased turning power was required.

+As with the Tiger I and Panther tanks that shared interleaved and overlapping main road wheels, accumulated mud and snow could clog or freeze solid between them in muddy or winter weather conditions, such as those during a Russian rasputitsa mud season, immobilizing the vehicle.

+Annual production started slowly and remained below 1,000 Sd.Kfz.
+251 per year until 1941.
+In 1942, 1,190 Sd.Kfz.
+251 were produced, while in 1943 the figure rose to 4,250 and in 1944 to 7,800.
+A total of at least 15,252 vehicles of all versions and variants were built.

 Use

 The early production models of this vehicle were issued to the 1st Panzer Division in 1939 as the 'Ausf.A' or 'A-version'.
-There were 232 estimated Ausf.A units produced, which took place in Hannover's Hanomag, Büssing-NAG of Berlin Oberschoeneweide, Weserhuette of Bad Oeynhause, Wumag of Goerlitz, and F. Schchau of Elbing facilities.
+There were 232 estimated Ausf.A units produced, which took place in Hannover's Hanomag, Büssing-NAG of Berlin-Oberschöneweide, Weserhütte of Bad Oeynhausen, Wumag of Görlitz, and F. Schichau shipyard of Elbing facilities.

-These vehicles were meant to enable Panzergrenadiere to accompany panzers and provide infantry support as required.
+These vehicles were meant to enable Panzergrenadiers to accompany panzers and provide infantry support as required.
 In practice, there were never enough of them to go around, and most Panzergrenadier units had to make do with trucks for transport.

 In August 1943, Romania acquired a total of 27 armored half-tracks, of both the 251 and 250 types followed in 1944 by 251 type and other types of armored cars to convert two cavalry divisions into armored or mechanized divisions.
 Sd.Kfz.
 251s were known as SPW mijlociu ("medium SPW") in Romanian service, while Sd.Kfz.
 250s were referred to as SPW ușor ("light SPW").

 The Army of the Independent State of Croatia received 15 Sd.Kfz.
 251 in spring 1944 and the Ustashe Militia received 12 in autumn 1944.